 Tired of Being Fat?
 How to Lose That Unwanted Weight.

 It took Barbara fifty years to finally do something about the excess weight

-she had been carrying for decades.
+she had been carrying for decades, and to date she has lost fifty pounds.
 The life-changing weight-loss secrets

 may be just the push you need to finally get serious about a diet and stick with it.

 with the Old, In with the New—The Thoughts of a Widow Now Ten Years Into

 Her Journey.
 In this continuing series of articles for widows, Barbara talks